 18. What scores do I need to attain on either of the nursing entrance tests?

-Practical Nursing accepts an average score of 75% minimum on the HESI A2 Admissions Exam.
+Practical Nursing accepts an average score of 75% minimum on the HESI A2 Admissions Exam including the science score.
 An electronic calculator may be used.

-Practical Nursing also accepts the following minimum scores on the TEAS 4 or 5 test: Reading Comprehension-73%; English-63%; and Math-60%.
+Practical Nursing also accepts the following minimum scores on the TEAS 5 test: Reading Comprehension-73%; English-63%; Math-60%, and Science -46%.
 The questions are four-option multiple choice.
 No calculators are allowed.